Masataka-KN/PD-microbiome/QC Pipeline for SRR10403500.md

 Step3: Adapter and Quality Trimming - Trim Galore\
 The dependency package for trim_galore does not yet support python=3.13, \
-so create python=3.10 in a separate environment.
+so create python=3.10 in a separate environment.:
 ```
 mkdir -p QC/trim_galore